Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Definitions and Notations

-The \textbf{maximal planar graph} is a planar graph to which no new edges can be added without violating planarity.
-A \textbf{triangulation} is a planar graph in which every face is bounded by three edges(including infinite face).
-It can be easily proved that the maximal planar graph is equivalent to a triangulation.
+A \textbf{maximal planar graph} is one planar graph to which no new edges can be added without violating planarity.
+A \textbf{triangulation} is a planar graph in which every face is bounded by three edges (including its infinite face).
+It is not hard to show that a maximal planar graph is equivalent to a triangulation.
 Thus, we can say that each maximal planar graph is a triangulation.

-There exists one kind of uniquely 4-colorable planar graph $G$, which is called the \textbf{recursive maximal planar graph}.
-The graph $G$ can be obtained from $K_{4}$, embedding a 3-degree vertex in each triangular face continuously.
+There exists a kind of uniquely 4-colorable planar graphs, called the \textbf{recursive maximal planar graphs}, each of which can be obtained from $K_{4}$ by embedding a 3-degree vertex in some triangular face continuously.
+In this paper, $\Lambda$ denotes the set consisting of all recursive maximal planar graphs and $\Lambda_{n}$ the set of the graphs in $\Lambda$ with order $n$.
+Let $\gamma_{n}=|\Lambda_{n}|$.
+Obviously, $\gamma_{4}=\gamma_{5}=\gamma_{6}=1$, the corresponding recursive maximal planar graphs are shown in Figure 2.2.